BlockchainCommons/Gordian/README.md

 Don’t configure a VPS with the Bitcoin wallet feature turned on with any significant real funds; see http://blog.thestateofme.com/2012/03/03/lessons-to-be-learned-from-the-linode-bitcoin-incident/ .
 A higher level of safety is required for significant funds.
 A VPS-based install can be a useful as a wallet-less full node connected remotely to a more secure wallet that signs the keys elsewhere.

-### Tor V3 Authentication using StandUp and FullyNoded
+### Tor V3 Authentication using StandUp and iOS *StandUp-Remote*
-Think of your StandUp node as a server, and FullyNoded or your iPhone as a client.
+Think of your StandUp node as a server, and iOS *StandUp-Remote* or your iPhone as a client.
 Tor V3 hidden services have new and improved built in functionality for authenticating client connections to servers, whereby the client stores a private key that is kept secret to everyone only ever existing on the client and the public key is stored in a special directory called `authorized_clients` on your StandUp server which (in StandUp) lives in your `HiddenServiceDir`  > `/usr/local/var/lib/tor/standup/authorized_clients`.

 #### The problem:
 The QuickConnect QR code that StandUp produces for you contains very sensitive information.
 If you had a malicious maid in your house or a hacker was remotely recording your computer screen then they would have access to your node and your bitcoin as soon as they got an image of the QuickConnect QR code.
 If the `authorized_clients` directory is empty then anyone with the QR code has full access to your node.